Go to The Journal of Clinical Investigation

 View: Text | PDF

-Research In-Press Preview Hepatology Immunology Metabolism
+Research Article Hepatology Immunology Metabolism

-Interleukin-10 attenuates metabolic dysfunction-associated steatotic liver disease via modulation of hepatic responses to lipotoxicity
+IL-10 attenuates metabolic dysfunction–associated steatotic liver disease via modulation of hepatic responses to lipotoxicity

 • Text